 Chris Colston is a veteran staff member at Games Workshop, having started 30 years ago as a paste-up artist before our books were laid out digitally!
 Here, Chris was able to turn his passion for roleplaying games and miniatures into a developing career and had plenty of opportunities to grow and develop his leadership skills, taking several management roles.
 Chris is now the Miniatures Manager, helping to design and deliver the world-leading models that drew him to the company in the first place.

 I can still remember my first day working on a White Dwarf page to advertise Hobbits.
 I’ve worked with special people all the way, and every day still feels like a new and exciting challenge.
 We set very high standards, so the work is hard, but we have loads of fun creating products that customers love.

 Rich’s career at Games Workshop has been the culmination of a lifelong dream to work with us.
 Joining our retail chain as a part-time sales assistant in 1997, Rich’s 20 year career has taken him across the country and now, the world.
-Working his way up to a full store manager, then to a Regional Manager, with a temporary stint as head of Retail Sales in the UK, Rich now pioneers Warhammer in Singapore, using the skills he’s learned to tackle new and unique challenges.
+Working his way up to a full store manager, then to a Regional Manager, with a temporary stint as head of Retail Sales in the UK, Rich is now doing great things as our Retail sales programme manager.